 Wireless sensors support

-Chromebooks don’t natively have Bluetooth connectivity.
-PASCO SCIENTIFIC Bluetooth USB adapter (PS-3500) helps with that.
+Chromebooks do not have Bluetooth connectivity.
+PASCO SCIENTIFIC Bluetooth USB adapter (PS-3500) will help you with that.
 The drivers is supported.
 Do not forget it is always an option to convert the PASPORT blue colour sensor into Wireless Sensors.
 Just add the AirLink (PS-3200) and you have converted sensor into the handheld.
 Airlink PS-3200 has a battery and Bluetooth connectivity.

-SPARKvue enables data collection and live data sharing with anyone in the world to unleash the learning experience.
+You can enable SPARKvue data collection and live data sharing with anyone in the world to unleash the learning experience.
 Live data sharing and session sharing across devices.
 Share with the class or even across geographies.
 Use integrated with cloud-based file sharing services such as Dropbox for further data anaylys.